Ventel1555/tg-ai-assistant/README.md

-# TG AI Assistant
+# Voice to Text bot

-A Telegram voice bot that uses AI to process voice messages and interact with the Google Calendar API to create or delete events.
+A Telegram voice bot that uses AI to process voice messages to text.

 ## Prerequisites